chrv80/ppcfetch/README.md

 # ppcfetch
-Ppcfetch is a simple console tool for Mac OS X PPC that provides basic system information.
+ppcfetch is a simple console tool for Mac OS X PPC that provides basic system information.
 Written in C. Built and tested on Leopard.

 Made just for fun.